 We define $\mathscr{H} := C^{\infty}(X,\R)$, the space of Hamiltonian functions on $X$.
 For each pair of objects $L_0, L_1 \in \mathcal{L}$, we choose a one-parameter family of Hamiltonians:

-such that the time-$1$ flow of the Hamiltonian vector field associated to $H$ makes $L_0$ transverse to $L_1$ (this is one half of a Floer datum, in the terminology of \cite[Section 8e]{Seidel2008}).
+such that the time-$1$ flow of the Hamiltonian vector field associated to $H$ makes $L_0$ transverse to $L_1$ (this is one half of a Floer datum, in the terminology of \cite[\S 8e]{Seidel2008}).
 We then define the morphism space $CF^*(L_0,L_1)$ to be the $\C$-vector space generated by length-$1$ Hamiltonian chords from $L_0$ to $L_1$ (or, if the local system is non-trivial, the direct sum of hom-spaces between the fibres of the local systems at the start- and end-points of the chords).

 Now let $\mathscr{J}$ denote the space of almost-complex structures on $X$ compatible with $\omega$.
-For every object $L$, we choose an almost-complex structure $J_L \in \mathscr{J}$, and consider the moduli space $\mathcal{M}(L)$ of Maslov index $2$ $J_L$-holomorphic disks with boundary on $L$, with a single marked boundary point.
-For generic $J_L$, the moduli space of somewhere-injective $J_L$-holomorphic disks of Maslov index $2$ is regular, by standard transversality results \`{a} la \cite[Section 3]{mcduffsalamon}.
-It follows from \cite{Oh2000,Lazzarini2000} that any $J_L$-holomorphic disk $u$ with boundary on $L$ contains a somewhere-injective $J_L$-holomorphic disk $v$ with boundary on $L$ in its image.
+For every object $L$, we choose an almost-complex structure $J_L \in \mathscr{J}$, and consider the moduli space $\cM(L)$ of Maslov index $2$ $J_L$-holomorphic discs with boundary on $L$, with a single marked boundary point.
+For generic $J_L$, the moduli space of somewhere-injective $J_L$-holomorphic discs of Maslov index $2$ is regular, by standard transversality results \`{a} la \cite[\S 3]{mcduffsalamon}.
+It follows from \cite{Oh2000,Lazzarini2011} that any $J_L$-holomorphic disc $u$ with boundary on $L$ contains a somewhere-injective $J_L$-holomorphic disc $v$ with boundary on $L$ in its image.
 In particular, if $u$ has Maslov index $2$, then $v$ has Maslov index $\le 2$ by monotonicity.
 Because $L$ has minimal Maslov number $\ge 2$, this means we must have $u=v$, and $u$ is somewhere-injective.
-Therefore, $\mathcal{M}(L)$ is regular for generic $J_L$.
+Therefore, $\cM(L)$ is regular for generic $J_L$.

-Standard index theory of Cauchy-Riemann operators shows that the moduli space $\mathcal{M}(L)$ is an $n$-dimensional manifold (recall $n$ is half the dimension of $X$), and it is compact by Gromov compactness (because the homology class of a Maslov index $2$ disk cannot be expressed as a sum of two homology classes in $H_2(X,L)$ with positive energy).
+Standard index theory of Cauchy--Riemann operators shows that the moduli space $\cM(L)$ is an $n$-dimensional manifold (recall $n$ is half the dimension of $X$), and it is compact by Gromov compactness (because the homology class of a Maslov index $2$ disc cannot be expressed as a sum of two homology classes in $H_2(X,L)$ with positive energy).
 There is an evaluation map at the boundary marked point: